Why bribes usually don't buy votes for politicians

 So, far away from the prying eyes of election authorities, candidates throw 'fake' wedding and birthday parties where unknown guests - or eligible voters - turn up for food and other "return gifts" like cash.
 In the end, according to anthropologist Mukulika Banerjee of London School of Economics, vulnerable voters take "money from all the parties who offered it and after doing so cast their vote not to the highest bidder but by taking into consideration what they enigmatically term "other considerations".

-"Sadly this is just the way it is now in politics," a BJP leader told Prof Chauchard.
+"Sadly this is just the way it is now in politics," a BJP leader told Dr Chauchard.
 "You have to spend.
 There is no other way around this, at least right now.
 Another politician had a more droll understanding of the compulsions.
 "Cash in elections is like pumping gas in a motorbike," he said.
-"If you don't put gas in the bike, you never get to your designation.
+"If you don't put gas in the bike, you never get to your destination.
 But you do not get there faster if you put (in) more gas."

 You can follow @SoutikBBC on Twitter